 The German rental market is highly regulated; giving tenants a wide range of protection.
 Unfortunately, this also sometimes makes it difficult for landlords to get rid of tenants who cause trouble or simply don't pay their rent.
 For this reason, some landlords are very cautious when choosing future tenants.

-Rent comparisons can be made in each town or section of the city with the help of a table called the Mietspiegel, which lists rent prices in each area.
-It is possible to check if a rent is appropriate for an area or if it is illegal to charge such a high rent.
+For those who have already decided where to move, it can be useful to look at the Mietspiegel, a table that lists rental prices for each town or section of a city.
 The Mietspiegel can be found at the local town hall or at the Mieterverein (tenant associations, see our section on rental contracts).
+Through it, you can find if a rent is appropriate for an area or if it is illegal to charge such a high rent.
 If the rent is above the legal limit, seek advice from a lawyer or tenant associations to reduce it.